atolab/zenoh-flow-cpp-opencv-example/README.md

 :warning: This example works only on Linux and it require a **CUDA** capable **NVIDIA GPU**, as well as NVIDIA CUDA and CuDNN to be installed, please follow [CUDA instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuDNN instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).

+:warning: This examples uses a JSON library for parsing the configuration, it can be found [Here](https://json.nlohmann.me/)

 ## Compiling

 ### Requirements